 Solid biogas sludge is composed mainly of humus (organic matter) and plant nutrients.
 It has a carbon to nitrogen ratio of approximately 13 to 1, which is good, because of its closeness to the C/N ratio that is found in land which is good for farming.
-This means that the sludge can be used directly (after aging) for fertilization of crops without the adverse effect of competing with crops and decay organisms in the soil for the available nitrogen.
+This means that the sludge can be used directly (after aging) as fertilizer.
+The sludge will not compete with crops and decay organisms in the soil for the available nitrogen.

 As an organic fertilizer, solid sludge plays an important role in plant nutrition and soil conservation.

-It improves the physical condition of the soil by improving texture, moisture holding capacity, and aeration.
-It increases the pH buffering capacity of the soil.
-It combines with inorganic soil compounds to prevent their loss by leaching and releases them for use by the plants.
-It stimulates the growth of micro-organisms, retards the irreversible fixation of nutrients and helps prevent soil erosion.
+- 1) It improves the physical condition of the soil by improving texture, moisture holding capacity, and aeration. - 2) It increases the pH buffering capacity of the soil. - 3) It combines with inorganic soil compounds to prevent their loss by leaching and releases them for use by the plants. - 4) It stimulates the growth of micro-organisms, retards the irreversible fixation of nutrients, and helps prevent soil erosion.